Marktown/concept/USER_STORIES.md

 4. Imagery.
 Give the story emotional resonance.
 5. Structure.
 Give the story a shape to help the audience fill in the blanks.

+**Important: Keep in mind that the purpose of stories is not to provide answers / solutions.
+In fact they should help your mind coming up with new (interesting) questions and ideas.**

 ## Stories

 > I want to contribute documentation to software projects.
 Therefore, I have to deal a lot with **raw material** like shell commands and source code abstracts.
 Also there is a lot of interdependency between various components.
 Usually this requires to **link** to related documents together, **refer** to external stuff like web pages or embedding other to **embed** resources like images.